SymbioticLab/Oort/README.md

 ```
 cd testing
-python plot_figure16.py     # x seconds
+python plot_figure16.py     # few seconds
 ```

-This will produce plots close to Figure 16 (`figure/ref/figure16a.png` and `figure/ref/figure16b.png`) on page 12 of the paper.
+This will produce plots(xxx) close to Figure 16 (`figure/ref/figure16a.png` and `figure/ref/figure16b.png`) on page 12 of the paper.
 You might notice some variation compared to the original figure due to random seeds.

 ### Figure 17 - Enforcing Diverse Data Distribution